-GameStop up another 60%, amateur interest shows no sign of abating
+GameStop stock doubles again with no let-up in amateur interest

 Share price has jumped by 700% over the past two weeks

-GameStop shares surged another 60% on Wednesday in pre-market trading, boosted by increased interest among amateur investors who have lifted the share price by 700% over the past two weeks.
+Shares of videogame retailer GameStop Corp surged another 130% on Wednesday in pre-market trading as amateur investors continued to pile into the stock that has skyrocketed nearly 700% over the past two weeks.

 Continue Reading Below